 - 1. Student records are on permanent file in the office. - 2.
-No records will be released without the written permission of the student if 18 years or of the parents or guardian if the student is under 18.
+No records will be released without the written permission of the parent or guardian if the student is under the age of 18.

 Z. TEACHER AVAILABILITY:

 Each teacher is in school by 7:45 a.m. and remains after school until at least 4:00 p.m.
 This offers students the opportunity to meet with them for any business or help they need.